njs50/tfe-mapper/README.md

 in mapping there a `no exit to the x` trigger you might need to add addittional things to, i.e where an exit requires a special command. i.e "enter hole" instead of "west".

+theres another one in there to open doors etc.